Skip to main content

 Neuvasq researches and develops novel therapeutics to safeguard or restore neurovascular function in the CNS, and to help patients with severe neurological conditions.

-Neuvasq engineered a first product, NVQ021, with the aim to offer effective treatments for vascular retinopathies such as diabetic macular edema (DME) and wet age-related macular degeneration (wAMD).
+Neuvasq engineered a biologics, NVQ042, with the aim to offer effective treatments for vascular retinopathies such as diabetic macular edema (DME), wet age-related macular degeneration (wAMD) and also for neurological conditions.

-In discovery stage programs, we target severe and chronic neurodegenerative conditions associated with neurovascular impairment, such as Alzheimer’s disease, Parkinson’s disease, multiple sclerosis and/or epilepsy.
+A discovery stage program, NVQ061 is on going to identify small molecules to target severe and chronic neurodegenerative conditions associated with neurovascular impairment, such as Alzheimer’s disease, Parkinson’s disease, multiple sclerosis and/or epilepsy.

 wAMD is the advanced stage of a disease that affects over 200 million people worldwide.
 It is characterized by the growth of abnormal blood vessels that break the outer layer of the retina leading to the accumulation of fluids (e.g., retinal fluid, cystoid edema).
 This results in clinical outcomes such as central vision loss, well defined blind spots in the central field, visual distortions, and perception of less vibrant colors. wAMD is one of the most widespread causes of blindness.